 After the death of a family member, their heirs may have many questions about their rights.
-Several factors influence these rights, but it is important to understand your legal position.
+Several factors influence heir rights, but it is important to understand your legal position.

-- Dying Intestate.
 If your family member died without a will, then the decedent’s property will pass under the laws of intestacy.
 The intestate statute in Virginia provides for the division of the descendant’s assets in accordance with clearly identified categories of blood relatives.
-If you are related to the decedent by blood, you may be entitled to the distribution of assets from the estate
+If you are related to the decedent by blood, you may be entitled to the distribution of assets from the estate.

 If you are the heir of a deceased family member and have questions about your legal rights, contact a trusts and estates attorney at Poole Brooke Plumlee to discuss your specific situation and ensure that you are protected.